 The sequence of CVSs is referred to as Bitstream.
 In the context of this specification, Bitstreams conform to a specific video coding format and a specific representation format.
 The combination of video coding format and a specific representation format is referred to as Operation Point.

-Receivers conforming to an Operation Point can decode the bitstream and render the included video signal together with the provided metadata.
+Receivers conforming to an Operation Point are able to decode the bitstream and render the included video signal together with the provided metadata.
 In the decoding process, the decoder is provided with access units which correspond to pieces of the Bitstream that can be processed by the decoder to regenerate decoded video frames.

-In an extension to the Figure 4.2-1 presented in Figure 4.2-2, a video signal 1 may include another video signal 2 (for example a lower resolution, a hero eye signal), and the video encoder may generate a Video Bitstream such that:
+In an extension to Figure 4.2-1, presented in Figure 4.2-2, a video signal 1 may include another video signal 2 (for example a lower resolution, or a hero eye signal), and the video encoder may generate a Video Bitstream such that:

-- A receiver conforming to operation point 2 is able to decode the entire video bitstream and supports rendering of the included video signal 2.
+- A receiver conforming to Operation Point 2 is able to decode the entire video bitstream and supports rendering of the included video signal 2.

-- In addition, a receiver conforming to operation point 1 is able to extract the relevant data and access units of the the entire video bitstream to decode video signal 1.
+- In addition, a receiver conforming to Operation Point 1 is able to extract the relevant data and access units of the entire video bitstream to decode video signal 1.

 Figure 4.2-2 Extended Reference architecture for video Operation points and capabilities with multi-layer Bitstream.